batpigandme/contributing/contributing_to_package.md

 covr::report(co)
 ```

+Before submitting your changes, make sure that the package either still
+passes `R CMD check`, or that the warnings and/or notes have not changed
+as a result of your edits.

 ### The Pull Request

-Your pull request should clearly and concisely motivates the need for
+Your pull request should clearly and concisely state the motivating the
-change.
-Each change should (and each PR) should correspond to a branch.
+need for change.
+Each change and each PR) should correspond to a branch.
 The best way to check exactly what changes you are proposing is to use
 `git diff` prior to submitting your contribution.
 This will ensure it
 contains only the changes necessary for the new functionality.